 Pumpkinferno at Upper Canada Village

-This nighttime art exhibition features over 7000 hand-carved, lit pumpkins set along a kilometre-long trail in the village.
+This nighttime art exhibition features over 7000 hand-carved, lit pumpkins set along a kilometer-long trail in the village.
 The outdoor show typically runs from September to October and is one of the most popular exhibits in Cornwall.